Cellular automata can classify data by inducing trajectory phase coexistence: Model and simulation details

-{\em Model and simulation details.---} We consider the MNIST data set, a collection of $28 \times 28$-pixel grayscale images of 70,000 handwritten digits of class $\alpha = 0,1,\dots,9$\c{lecun1995learning,mnist}.
+We consider the MNIST data set, a collection of $28 \times 28$-pixel grayscale images of 70,000 handwritten digits of class $\alpha = 0,1,\dots,9$\c{lecun1995learning,mnist}.
 We binarized images by setting to 0 or 1 any pixel whose value is less than or greater than $1/4$ of the maximum possible intensity, respectively.
-These binary images (see e.g. \f{fig1}(a)) serve as the initial conditions for simulations, which take place on a square lattice of size $N=28 \times 28$ with periodic boundary conditions.
+One of these images is shown in \f{fig_schematic}(a).
+These binary images serve as the initial conditions for simulations, which take place on a square lattice of size $N=28 \times 28$ with periodic boundary conditions.
 On each site $i \in[1,N]$ of the lattice lives a binary cell $S_i=0,1$, indicated white (0) or blue (1) in images.
 We evolve the lattice in time using a discrete-time deterministic cellular automaton.
-The automaton is a table of rules $S_i(t+1) = {\cal R}(\{S_i(t)\})$ that specifies the state of cell $i$ at time $t+1$ given the state of its environment $\{S_i(t)\}$ at time $t$.
-The latter is the nine-neighbor-square (Moore) construction\c{packard1985two} shown in \f{fig1}(a).
-Each cell in this environment is 0 or 1, and so there are $2^9=512$ entries in the table ${\cal R}$.
+The automaton is a table of rules $S_i(t+1) = {\cal R}(s_i(t))$ that specifies the state of cell $i$ at time $t+1$ given the state $s_i(t)$ of its environment $\{S_i(t)\}$ at time $t$.
+The table ${\cal R}(s)$, where $s\in[0,511]$, consists of 512 integers 0 or 1, and is defined as follows.

+The environment of cell $i$ is the nine-neighbor-square (Moore) construction\c{packard1985two} shown in \f{fig_schematic}(b), denoted $\{S_i\}=(S_i^{(0)},S_i^{(1)},\dots, S_i^{(8)})$.
+Cells in this environment are indicated $S_i^{(m)}$, the $m^{\rm th}$ neighbor of the central site $i$, where $m=0,1,2,\dots 8$.
+As indicated in the figure, we define $m=0$ as the bottom-left site, and increment $m$ by moving left to right, row by row (note that $S_i^{(4)}=S_i$).
+The state of the environment of cell $i$ at time $t$ is indicated by the integer \beq s_i(t)=\sum_{m=0}^8 2^m S_i^{(m)}(t), \eeq where $S_i^{(m)}(t) =0,1$ is the spin state of neighbor $m$ at time $t$.
+For example, the state of the environment with all cells zero (white) is $s_i=0$, and the state of the environment with all cells unity (blue) is $s_i=2^9-1=511$.
+The state of the environment shown in \f{fig_schematic}(b) is $s_i=2^1+2^3+2^5+2^7=170$.

+The table ${\cal R}(s)$ thus has 512 entries, indicating the state $S_i(t+1)$ of cell $i$ at time $t+1$ given the state $s_i(t)$ of its environment at time $t$.
 Each entry in the table is 0 or 1, and so there are $2^{512} \sim 10^{154}$ possible rules\c{packard1985two}.
 We start with the identity rule table, for which $S_i(t+1)=S_i(t)$.
 One application of the table to each cell on the lattice constitutes one step of the automaton.
 The total number of steps $T$ we call the depth of the automaton.